Ravenel was the representative for South Carolina’s 1st congressional district and was a Republican. He served from 1987 to 1994.

 - H.R.
 2179 (103rd): To extend until January 1, 1996, the previously existing suspension of duty …

 - H.R.
 2183 (103rd): To extend until January 1, 1996, the previously existing suspension of duty …

 - H.R.
 2186 (103rd): To suspend until January 1, 1996, the duty on dimethyl succinyl succinate.

 From Jan 1987 to Nov 1994, Ravenel missed 96 of 3,897 roll call votes, which is 2.5%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.